Headless CMS

 • Reduces any security risks as your data is completely separated from the frontend website.

-The downside of a headless CMS:
+The cons of a headless CMS for agencies:

 • might make some scenarios more complicated, such as testing new features without affecting live environments.